-If you’re making your way through Central Vietnam, inevitably you’re visiting Hue to see it’s Imperial City and citadels, and Hoi An, the city recently voted the best to visit by Travel and Leisure magazine.
+If you’re making your way through Central Vietnam, inevitably you’re visiting Hue to see it’s iconic landmarks like the Imperial City and citadels, and Hoi An, the city recently voted the best to visit by Travel and Leisure magazine.
 And then, the question you’ll be asking yourself is: What’s the best way to get from Hue to Hoi An?

 Before we made the trek, we spent hours reading reviews and speaking to other travellers, looking at different options.
 Jeep tours, private cars, busses, motorbikes: the options seemed almost endless.

 However (spoiler alert), this article is going to make a strong case for ‘making like Top Gear’ and going via motorbike; either self-drive or easy rider.
 But, first we’ll walk you through the various options for travelling between Hue and Hoi An, and then, once you’re convinced the only way is via bike, we’ll share our full itinerary for doing the trip.